 Free-of-charge methods to recruit employees include posting ads on popular platforms such as LinkedIn, Facebook, or Jobs.com.
 You might also consider a premium recruitment option, such as advertising on Indeed, Glassdoor, or ZipRecruiter.
 Further, if you have the resources, you could consider hiring a recruitment agency to help you find talent.

-Competition is tough in a market dominated by giant coffee shop chains such as Starbucks, which has more than 15,000 stores across the country.
-But there’s always room for something new and unique.
+Competition is tough in a market dominated by giant coffee shop chains such as Starbucks, which has more than 17,000 stores across the country.
+Still, there’s always room for something new and unique.
 If you can come up with an innovative concept for your coffee shop, offer an interesting flavor or style, and get creative with your marketing campaign, you can still develop a coffee shop brand that can hold its own.

 Now that you have the knowledge needed to start your own business, it’s time to roll up your sleeves and brew your own formula for success!